 Drunken driving accidents take place all across the state of Maryland and affect the lives of hundreds of people every year.
 The typical DWI-DUI accident victim is usually someone just like any of us -- a person with a loving family and a career, an individual with life goals and long-term expectations.
 Unfortunately, it is too often the case that the careless actions of another driver ruin the lives of those innocent victims with whom they cross paths.

 Mothers and fathers, grandparents and children; the victims of drunk driving have no specific demographic, except that they did not deserve the injuries they suffered because of another person’s negligence.
-As skilled personal injury attorneys, the legal staff at Lebowitz & Mzhen, LLC, understands that a percentage of the most serious automobile and commercial trucking accidents may have been easily prevented.
+As skilled personal injury attorneys, the legal staff at Lebowitz & Mzhen Personal Injury Lawyers, understands that a percentage of the most serious automobile and commercial trucking accidents may have been easily prevented.
 It’s not surprising that alcohol-related roadway crashes can be filed under this category.

 As trucking injury lawyers, we know that the penalties for a commercial trucker who causes a fatal crash or injury-related accident are a big reason why most commercial truck drivers would think twice before drinking and driving.
 However, the existence of laws, rules and regulations doesn’t prevent tragedies from occurring.
 For those instances where a commercial truck driver consumes alcohol prior to or while driving a big rig tractor-trailer, we can think of no reasonable excuse for such deadly behavior.